-The Department of Public Safety (DPS) conducts "in service" training twice a year.
-Once during the months of May and June and once over the Christmas holiday in December.
-Our summer training includes exercises to put our emergency responders, Public Safety officers, Student Life, Baltimore Police and other appropriate internal and external departments / divisions through procedures we expect to use during a crisis event.
+The Department of Public Safety (DPS) conducts "in service" several times a year.
+Our summer training includes exercises to put our emergency responders, officers, dispatchers, Baltimore Police and other appropriate internal and external departments / divisions through procedures we expect to use during a crisis event.

-Public Safety conducted classroom instruction on how Campus Police would evacuate the campus for various serious events.
-This was focused training on many different events that could cause the university to have to evacuate some or all of campus.
-Most of the emergency situations that are naturally occurring were discussed along with active shooter, civil disturbance, Power outage, and Gas leaks.
+Public Safety conducts classroom instruction on how Campus Police would evacuate the campus for various serious events.
+This is focused training on many different events that could cause the university to have to evacuate some or all of campus.
+Most of the emergency situations that are naturally occurring are discussed along with active shooter, civil disturbance, and police activity.

-Programming for 2017
+Programming for 2018

-Date of Program Name and Location of Program Program Description 11/09/17 Donuts with Campus Police in the Ahern Hall Parking Lot Casual opportunity for DPS officers to engage students in an informal setting throughout campus to discuss general campus safety issues.
-1/13/17 Emergency Preparedness Tabletop Exercise in McGuire Hall Annual campus-wide exercise to help achieve emergency preparedness goals followed by After Action Review.
-10/24/17 SGA Safety Meeting with DPS at the Public Safety Dispatch Center Meeting to tour dispatch center and discuss general campus safety issues.
-9/15/17 Campus Police Ice Cream Social on the Academic Quad Casual opportunity for DPS officers to engage students in an informal setting throughout campus to discuss general campus safety issues, sponsored by SGA.
-8/31/17 New Student Orientation in Reitz Arena The experience of being a student begins with what happens in the residence halls and classrooms but extends beyond that into the City of Baltimore.
-9/2/17 International Student Orientation in Sellinger Hall Safety on Campus for incoming International Students Spring and Fall Semesters 2017 Active Shooter Response in various locations throughout all campuses A program designed to provide awareness for students and employees in case they were to ever find themselves in a hostile situation.
+Date of Program Name and Location of Program Program Description 1/12/2018 Emergency Preparedness Tabletop Exercise in McGuire Hall Annual campus-wide exercise to help achieve emergency preparedness goals followed by After Action Review.

+9/1/18 Campus Police Ice Cream Social on the Academic Quad Casual opportunity for DPS officers to engage students in an informal setting throughout campus to discuss general campus safety issues, sponsored by SGA.
+8/31/2018 New Student Orientation in Reitz Arena The experience of being a student begins with what happens in the residence halls and classrooms but extends beyond that into the City of Baltimore.
+Personal and Fire Safety are discussed.
+8/30/18 International Student Orientation in Sellinger Hall Safety on Campus for incoming International Students Spring and Fall Semesters 2018 Active Shooter Response in various locations throughout all campuses A program designed to provide awareness for students and employees in case they were to ever find themselves in a hostile situation.
 The programs highlights steps to be aware of in order to increase their chances of survival in an active shooter incident.
 The program presents participants with tools on way to flee a situation, sheltering in place and techniques on disarming a shooter as a last resort.
 This program is offered to any department or student group upon request and publicly to the community annually.
-4/17, 12/17 Personal Safety Abroad in McGuire Hall Safety information shared with students preparing to study abroad 10/26/17 Fire Safety at the Library Provided fire safety training and awareness for Library employees Spring and Fall 2017 Campus Security Authorities online training Workplace Answers online training for all Campus Security Authorities
+4/18, 12/18 Personal Safety Abroad in McGuire Hall Safety information shared with students preparing to study abroad 10/1/18 Fire Safety at the Library Provided fire safety training and awareness for Library employees Spring and Fall 2018 Campus Security Authorities online training Everfi online training for all Campus Security Authorities